jnietol/GAMMORA/README.md

 ## Publications

 The following studies were made using GAMMORA:

- - S. Beilla, T. Younes, L. Vieillevigne, M. Bardies, X. Franceries, and L. Simon, *Monte-Carlo dose calculation in presence of low-density media: Application to lung SBRT treated during DIBH*, **Physica Medica** 41, 46–52 (2017).
+ - J. Leste, I. Medjahed, M. Chauvin, T. Younes, L. Vieillevigne, R. Ferrand, X. Franceries, M. Bardies, L. Simon. *A study of the interplay effect in Radiation Therapy using a Monte-Carlo model*, **Physica Medica**, in press

+- T. Younes, M. Chauvin, A. Delbaere, J. Labour, V. Fonteny, L. Simon, G. Fares, and L. Vieillevigne, *Towards the standardization of the absorbed dose report mode in high energy photon beams*, **Physics in Medicine and Biology** 66 (2021).

 - R. Barbeiro, L. Parent, L. Vieillevigne, R. Ferrand, and X. Franceries, *Dosimetric performance of continuous EPID imaging in stereotactic treatment conditions*, **Physica Medica** 78, 117–122 (2020)

+ - A. Delbaere, T. Younes, and L. Vieillevigne, *On the conversion from dose-to-medium to dose-to-water in heterogeneous phantoms with Acuros XB and Monte Carlo calculations*, **Physics in Medicine and Biology** 64 (2019).

 - J. Leste, T. Younes, M. Chauvin, L. Vieillevigne, M. Bardies, X. Franceries, J. Nalis and L. Simon, *36 Monte Carlo simulation of absorbed dose distribution for electron beam using GATE/GEANT4*, **Physica Medica** 56, 21 (2018)

- - A. Delbaere, T. Younes, and L. Vieillevigne, *On the conversion from dose-to-medium to dose-to-water in heterogeneous phantoms with Acuros XB and Monte Carlo calculations*, **Physics in Medicine and Biology** 64 (2019).

- - T. Younes, M. Chauvin, A. Delbaere, J. Labour, V. Fonteny, L. Simon, G. Fares, and L. Vieillevigne, *Towards the standardization of the absorbed dose report mode in high energy photon beams*, **Physics in Medicine & Biology** , PMB–110997 (2021, accepted, in press)
+ - S. Beilla, T. Younes, L. Vieillevigne, M. Bardies, X. Franceries, and L. Simon, *Monte-Carlo dose calculation in presence of low-density media: Application to lung SBRT treated during DIBH*, **Physica Medica** 41, 46–52 (2017).

 ## Thesis